-- Is there a place in school which is particularly suitable for listening to children e.g. not too isolated, easily supervised, quiet etc.? - We need to think carefully about our own body language how we present will dictate how comfortable a child feels in telling frightening, difficult and personal. - Be prepared to answer the 'what happens next' question. - We should never make face-value judgments or assumptions about individual children.
-For example, we 'know that [child......] tells lies. - Think about how you might react if a child DID approach you in school.
+- Is there a place in school which is particularly suitable for listening to children e.g. not too isolated, easily supervised, quiet etc.? - We need to think carefully about our own body language how we present will dictate how comfortable a child feels in telling us about something which may be extremely frightening, difficult and personal. - Be prepared to answer the 'what happens next' question. - We should never make face-value judgments or assumptions about individual children.
+For example, we 'know that [child.....] tells lies. - Think about how you might react if a child DID approach you in school.
 We need to be prepared to offer a child in this position exactly what they need in terms of protection, reassurance, calmness and objectivity.